Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 When we joined, we were paid a base salary of 920, with no breaks for a month and 1800 for full-time work, and we felt that we were earning a lot of money.
 Then there were 13 consecutive jumps in the factory, and the fear came back again.

-At that time, workers jumped from buildings very frequently, one a day, and one a day died.
-Every time I walked from there, when I saw someone upstairs, I was afraid that he would jump down and hit me.
+At that time, workers jumped from buildings very frequently, one a day died.
+Every time I walked and saw someone upstairs, I was afraid that he would jump down and hit me.

-I always felt that there was someone on top of the building, so I always walked around the building.
+I always felt that there was someone on top of the building, so I always walked far way from the building.

 One time when we were leaving work in the morning, we walked next to the G15 building and found a large crowd of people.
 At that time, the man had also jumped to his death.